chikuzen/BucketMedian/readme.txt

 How to use ? :

-    BucketMedian(clip c, int "radius", int "min", int "max")
+    BucketMedian(clip c, int "radius", int "threash", int "min", int "max")

     clip :
         Supported only planar formats (YV12, YV24, YV16, YV411, Y8).
-        And, this filter process only Y plane.
+        And, this filter process only luma plane.

     radius (1 to 255, default: 1 (3x3)):
-        The neighborhood pixel radius to reference.
+        The radius of the neighborhood pixel referred to in order to calculate a median.
+        It will become heavy if this value is made high.
         Box size is (radius*2+1) * (radius*2+1).

+    thresh (1 or higher, default: 1):
+        Threshold of which determines whether to change a pixel value into a median. new = abstract(median - old) < thresh ? median : old (new:filtered pix value, old:src pix value)

     min (0 to 254, default: 0):
         Threshold of low pix value.